AdobeDocs/dynamic-media-classic.en/help/using/application-setup.md

    >[!NOTE]
    >
-   >If the combination of regular expressions in rows and columns cannot determine the position of the asset within the multi-dimensional spin set array, that asset is not added to the set and an error is logged.
+   >If the combination of regular expressions in rows and columns cannot determine the position of the asset within the multi-dimensional spin set array, that asset is not added to the set, and an error is logged.

 1. For Set Naming and Creation Convention, specify the suffix or prefix to the base name you defined in the Asset Naming Convention.
 Also define where the image set is created within the Adobe Dynamic Media Classic folder structure.